samcunliffe/2025-08-19-FEM-Burman/slides.md

 - We learned some code was copied from another library: GPL2!

 * Re-implemented offending file in "the FEniCSx way".
-  - Ended up as much fewer lines an nicer code.
+  - Ended up with much fewer lines and neater code.

 ---